 - a.
-Seek out and utilize external resources, including mentors, to support one's own learning goals. - b.
-Exercise critical thinking skills when searching for information from various sources, including the Internet. - c.
+Seek out and utilize external resources, including mentors, to support one's own learning goals. - Exercise critical thinking skills when attempting to repurpose solutions searching for information from various sources, including to applied computing problems found on the Internet. - c.
 Provide mutual support and feedback to peers using online sharing and communication tools. - d.
 Recognize personal limits and seek assistance in a timely manner to resolve problems beyond one's own knowledge and skills. - e.
 Identify and utilize various forms of content media in the pursuit of professional development. - f.
 Recognize learning needs and develop adaptive strategies to expand one's personal and professional knowledge. - g.
 Identify appropriate professional/trade organizations that support personal and professional development. - h.
 Remain current with relevant technological change that could have an impact on the workplace. - i.
 Identify appropriate information related to quality programs, practices, processes, and procedures which apply to the computing environment e.g. from ISO, IEEE, ACM, CTAB, TAC, CIPS.

-7. The graduate has reliably demonstrated the ability to: apply project management principles and tools when working on projects within a computing environment.
+7. The graduate has reliably demonstrated the ability to: apply project management principles and tools when responding to requirements and monitoring projects within a computing environment.

 - a.
-Participate in the planning, identification, scheduling, and assigning of tasks and resources involved in a project. - b.
-Contribute to the monitoring of resources and expenditures to maintain cost effectiveness and timelines of a project, as required. - c.
-Assist in consolidating project updates at regular intervals. - d.
-Assist in estimating the time and cost required to complete project elements. - e.
+Participate in the planning, identification, scheduling, and assigning of tasks and resources involved in a project as required. - b.
+Monitor resources and expenditures to maintain cost effectiveness and timelines of a project. - c.
+Consolidate project updates at regular intervals. - d.
+Estimate accurately the time and cost required to complete project elements. - e.
 Complete project elements according to schedule. - f.
-Assist in the interpretation and use of relevant project planning documents and tools. - g.
-Assist in identifying problems that will affect the project timeline and recommend changes as soon as possible. - h.
+Interpret and use relevant project planning documents and tools. - g.
+Identify problems that will affect the project timeline, and recommend changes, as soon as possible. - h.
 Maintain current, clear, and accurate project-related documents which adhere to organizational and industry standards and procedures. - i.
-Apply project management software to various types of projects. - j.
-Respond to changing requirements throughout the life cycle of a project.
+Select and use project management software effectively for various types of projects. - j.
+Manage and control the changing requirements throughout the life cycle of a project.

-8. The graduate has reliably demonstrated the ability to: adhere to ethical, legal, and regulatory requirements and/or principles in the development and management of computing solutions and systems.
+8. The graduate has reliably demonstrated the ability to: adhere to ethical, social media, legal, regulatory and economic requirements and/or principles in the development and management of the computing solutions and systems.

 - a.
-Identify special issues or constraints around projects regarding ethical, legal, and regulatory considerations. - b.
-Research and report on ethical, legal, and regulatory considerations within the computing industry. - c.
+Identify special issues or constraints around projects regarding ethical, social, legal, regulatory and economic considerations. - b.
+Research and report on ethical, social, legal, regulatory and economic considerations within the computing industry. - c.
 Adhere to and advocate for ethical principles and standards. - d.
 Apply knowledge of existing confidentiality, privacy, and reporting regulations to daily work. - e.
 Comply with licensing requirements. - f.
 Comprehend and apply guidelines from various computing sources that prescribe quality programs, practices, processes, and procedures. - g.
 Maintain professional and honest relationships with stakeholders. - h.
 Evaluate the ethical implications of information handling within computing solutions and systems. - i.
 Discuss the ethical issues related to current and emerging technologies, such as Artificial Intelligence, data ownership, data privacy, etc. and comply with legislative and workplace policies, and, if applicable, suggest appropriate changes. - j.
-Apply knowledge of confidentiality and privacy regulations, e.g. FIPPA and other pertinent regulatory frameworks and/or compliancy requirements that apply to personal information collection, storage and distribution.
+Apply knowledge of confidentiality and privacy regulations, e.g. FIPPA and other pertinent regulatory frameworks and/or compliancy requirements that apply to personal information collection, storage and distribution. - k.
+Discuss social media expectations, opportunities, limitations, risks, protocols and accepted practice.